JonasJurczok/factorio-todo-list/README.md

 * Tasks are now separated in title and details.
 (Thanks Tarrke)
   * Title is a one line textfield
   * Details is multiline
-  * Currently details can only be viewed in the edit screen!
+  * Details can be viewed in the main UI after clicking the "show details" button (down arrows)
 * Tasks now display created by and modified by in the edit screen.
 (Thanks Tarrke)

 ### 16.6.0